-If you don't pay or respond to the bill within 30 days, we may begin collection activity.
-If you're having trouble paying the full amount, you should contact us as soon as possible - there may be options.
+If you don't pay or respond to the bill within 30 days, we may begin collection activity, such as wage liens and bank liens.
+If you're having trouble paying the full amount, you should contact us at 804.367.8045 as soon as possible - there may be options.

 If you agree with the amount on the bill

 Pay it in full as soon as possible.
 Additional penalty and interest will accrue the longer the bill is left unpaid.